krancour/kargo-examples/01-argocd-driven/02-helm-driven/01-chart-only/README.md

-In this example, environment-specific Argo CD `Application` resources point directly at a specific version of the `nginx` chart in the Bitnami Helm chart repository.
+In this example, stage-specific Argo CD `Application` resources point directly at a specific version of the `nginx` chart in the Bitnami Helm chart repository.
 Kargo watches that repository for new versions of the `nginx` chart.

-New versions of the chart are advanced from environment to environment by updating the `targetRevision` field of each environment's corresponding Argo CD `Application` resource.
+New versions of the chart are advanced from stage to stage by updating the `targetRevision` field of each stage's corresponding Argo CD `Application` resource.